-The bill addresses fiscal management in Washington State amidst a significant budget shortfall, particularly focusing on employer contributions to public and school employee health benefit plans.
-It introduces a new section that allows for flexibility in setting employer contribution rates for employee health care benefits during the 2027-2029 fiscal biennium.
-The legislation aims to eliminate the smart health program, which includes wellness incentives and an online portal, while ensuring that employees who meet eligibility requirements by the end of 2027 will still receive their wellness incentives in the following plan year.
-Additionally, the bill amends several sections of the Revised Code of Washington (RCW) to enhance the public employees' benefits board's role in developing comprehensive health care benefits, including provisions for wellness initiatives and cost containment strategies.
+This bill addresses the employer contributions and incentives for public and school employee health benefit plans in Washington State, particularly in response to a significant budget shortfall.
+It introduces a new section emphasizing fiscal management and flexibility in setting employer contribution rates for employee health care benefits during the 2027-2029 fiscal biennium.
+The bill proposes the elimination of the smart health program, which includes wellness incentives and an online portal, while ensuring that employees who meet eligibility requirements by the end of 2027 will still receive their wellness incentives in the following plan year.
+Additionally, it amends several sections of the Revised Code of Washington (RCW) to enhance the public employees' benefits board's role in developing comprehensive health care benefits, including provisions for wellness initiatives and eligibility criteria.

 Statutes affected: Original Bill: 41.05.065, 41.05.740, 41.80.020, 41.58.070, 41.59.105, 47.64.270